 To see if their first-born is going to be a girl or a boy, the groom’s parents throw nuts and plums to the bride.
 If she takes some nuts, they’re going to have a son!
 It’s also believed if the groom is smiling a lot during the wedding, they’re going to have a daughter.

-Not only the bride is going to have stuff thrown at her, they both are!
-The happy couple must be prepared for many objects being thrown at them and to them.
-The guests throw chestnuts to show respect, jujubes or dried red dates to symbolize diligence.
+Not only does the bride gets stuff thrown at her, but the groom as well!
+The happy couple must be prepared for any objects that may be thrown at them.
+The guests throw chestnuts to show respect and jujubes or dried red dates to symbolize diligence.

 All money gifts must be in odd numbers!
-This is due the Korean belief they are associated with the positive yang energy.
+This is due to the Korean belief that they are associated with the positive yang energy.

 All this is to prepare the couple for the future and wish them all the luck of the world.
 What a wonderful and strange love culture!